Install Free

 5. When requested, restart your IDE

-Now that you have SonarLint installed, open or create a new project containing source files in a programming language SonarLint can analyze out of the box: Java, PHP, Python, JavaScript or HTML.
+Now that you have SonarQube for Eclipse installed, open or create a new project containing source files in a programming language that SonarQube for Eclipse can analyze out of the box: Java, PHP, Python, JavaScripts or HTML.
+See the Rules and languages page for a full list of available languages.

 For example in Java, you can copy-paste this code snippet, with a typical bug when copy-pasting for loops: